Erasmus+ internship funding (SMP)

 • Learning Agreement for Traineeship with study reference

 • Time of application (“first come, first served”).
-For project year 2023/2024: scholarships can only be approved as long as funds are available.
-As soon as these funds are exhausted, the new project year 2024/25 will start.
+Scholarships can only be approved for as long as funds are available.
+As soon as these funds are exhausted, funding is only possible again in the following project year.

 Application process